 Because there is a usage of very few elements in this approach, designers must be careful in choosing what to keep and what to leave.
 If designed and conceptualized properly, minimalistic design can work wonders for your website.
 For example, ‘Oh My!’, a Digital Design studio uses a large white background for some high-contrast effect and a very simple navigation to provide a great UX.

-These are some of the web design trends to look out for in 2018.
+These are some of the web design trends to look out for in this year.
 These will surely make your website stand out and keep your users engaged and wanting for more!